 The prohibition on the payment of strike pay under the Fair Work Act 2009 (FW Act) also applies under the Building and Construction Industry (Improving Productivity) Act 2016 (BCIIP Act).

 Who can be held liable for penalties for unlawful strike payments?

 Both the employer who makes unlawful strike payments and the employee who accepts them can be liable for penalties.
 So too can a union, or an officer or member of a union, who asks an employer to make such a payment.

 What should an employer do when employees engage in unprotected industrial action?

-If an employee engages in unprotected industrial action in relation to building work, an employer must deduct the appropriate amount of pay from the employee’s pay.
+If an employee engages in unprotected industrial action in relation to, an employer must deduct the appropriate amount of pay from the employee’s pay.
 If the duration of the industrial action is:

 - less than four hours, deduct four hours’ pay

 - more than four hours, deduct pay for the duration of the industrial action.

 Where employees engage in protected industrial action that is not a partial work ban in relation to building work, the employer must deduct pay for the exact period of action.